SELF-PORTRAIT

 each 50cm x 40cm

-These two self-portraits, made in my studio, are an attempt to depict something intimate without being explicit.
+This self-portrait in two photographs, made in my studio, was an attempt to depict something intimate without being explicit.
 I wanted to express the fondness I feel for my body, with its quirks and early signs of ageing, but also imply difficult emotions — loneliness, guilt, inadequacy — and a feeling of vulnerability.
-The project began as an exploration of the concept of artistic constraint.
-I initially photographed myself posing to fill the photographic frame but later realised that leaving some space around the body made it appear more constrained.
-The project was really an exploration of self-imposed constraints; a desire to portray my own limitations.
-Looking at these images now I see a body that feels alien and somewhat intriguing – an object of curiosity that shall remain in its box.
+The project began as an exploration of the concept of artistic constraint and grew into something more personal.
+I originally intended to photograph myself posing to fill the photographic frame, so as to appear to be constrained by it, but later realised I really meant to portray myself as a creature that does not fit in.
+I wanted that creature to look alien and strange, but also interesting and somewhat beautiful.
+Like an object of curiosity in its case.